 Trivium Packaging Finance B.V. is the Issuer of the Group's Senior Secured and Senior Notes as detailed in Note 18 to the financial statements.
-Trivium Packaging Finance B.V.'s shareholder is Trivium Packaging B.V., a joint venture between Ontario Teachers' Pension Plan Board and Ardagh Group S.A. with an approximate 58% shareholding held by Ontario Teachers' Pension Plan Board and an approximate 42% shareholding held by Ardagh Group S.A.
+Trivium Packaging Finance B.V.'s shareholder is Trivium Packaging B.V., a joint venture between Ontario Teachers' Pension Plan Board and Ardagh Group S.A. with an approximate 58% shareholding held by Ontario Teachers' Pension Plan Board, through one of its controlled entities, and an approximate 42% shareholding held by Ardagh Group S.A.